tetris245/ULTRAbc/README.md

   - timeleft (target) to reveal remaining time on current timer locks
   - xstatus (add-on) to display status of main settings for other add-ons (available options: bcar, bcr, bctw, ebch, mbs)
 * Removed the apart status commands for other add-ons
-* Updated the bg2 command
+* Updated the bg2 command and the updateBackground function